 There are several Configuration Word bits that allow different oscillator and memory protection options.
 These are implemented as Configuration Word 1 at 8007h and Configuration Word 2 at 8008h.

 Note: The DEBUG bit in Configuration Words is managed automatically by device development tools including debuggers and programmers.
-For normal device operation, this bit should be maintained as a '1'.
+For normal device a '1'.

 4.2 Register Definitions: Configuration Words